CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-1.md

 ## Solution Guide

-### Task 1: Setup a GitHub repository
+### Task 1: Set up a GitHub repository

-In this task, you will login to an account on [GitHub](https://github.com) and use `git` to add lab files to a new repository.
+In this task, you will log in to an account on [GitHub](https://github.com) and use `git` to add lab files to a new repository.

 1. In a new browser tab, open ```https://www.github.com/login```.
 From the **Environment** page **(1)**, navigate to **License** **(2)** tab and **copy** **(3)** the credentials.
 Use the same username and password to log into GitHub.

    ![](../media/ad3.png)

 1. For **Device Verification Code**, use the same credentials as in the previous step, open `http://outlook.office.com/` in a private window, and enter the same username and password used for the GitHub Account login.
-Copy the verification code and Paste it into Device verification.
+Copy the verification code and paste it into Device verification.

    ![](../media/2dgn154.png)